Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - 600 Gold
 - Arcane Focus

 **Blasting**: Whenever you deal damage with a spell, you can choose to deal any type of elemental damage instead of the initial damage type.
-Once this effect is used, it cannot be used again until 30 seconds pass.

 _You gain +1 bonus to spell attack rolls_